 Our wide and varied sleeping pad review team is led by Sam Schild, a backpacker, trail runner, and mountain biker based in Colorado.
 He has backpacked the Pacific Crest Trail, Appalachian Trail, Continental Divide Trail, Grand Enchantment Trail, Arizona Trail, and Colorado Trail three times, along with countless shorter backpacking trips.

-Sam is joined by Matt Bento and Brian Martin.
-These two come to the campsite with heavy climbing backgrounds — a pursuit where you learn to appreciate a restorative night's sleep outdoors.
-Matt and Brian are both alumni of Yosemite Search and Rescue, where versatile, reliable, and durable equipment is a necessary part of everyday life.
+Sam is joined by Justin Simoni, Matt Bento and Brian Martin.
+Simoni is a self-powered adventurer in Colorado, where he can't help but look at an expansive ridgeline without wondering what it would be like to walk across it, reveling in the awesome camping positions found in between.
+Justin has also bikepacked across the country thrice and has summited all the Colorado 14ers self-powered twice.
+Bento and Martin come to the campsite with heavy climbing backgrounds — a pursuit where you learn to appreciate a restorative night's sleep outdoors.
+Both are alumni of Yosemite Search and Rescue, where versatile, reliable, and durable equipment is a necessary part of everyday life.

 We've tested sleeping pads in a variety of real-world scenarios on adventures across the world.